Roux-en-Y Gastric Bypass Surgery

 What is it?

 Gastric bypass surgery is one of the most frequently performed procedures for morbid obesity in the US.
 Over the years the bypass has undergone significant revision and evolution into its current form.
 Some people are scared by the thought of having their anatomy rearranged, but truthfully it is an extremely safe procedure when performed by an experienced bariatric surgeon, and leads to amazing health improvements.
 For the appropriate candidate, the reward of surgery far outweighs the risk.
-The gastric bypass is still considered the gold standard for weight loss surgery, and the number of procedures performed each year has been growing at an astonishing rate.

 How is it done?

 The RNY Gastric bypass is a combination procedure using both restrictive and malabsorptive elements.

 Restrictive: After surgery the volume of food it takes for you to get full is decreased.
 This is accomplished by taking your current 22 to 30 oz. stomach and separating out a smaller 1-2 oz. stomach (commonly called a pouch) for food to enter.
 Over about a year this pouch will tend to stretch somewhat, but will remain significantly smaller than your native stomach’s volume.
 By creating this smaller pouch, your body will feel full after eating a smaller portion of food.
 Right after surgery you will only require a small, 1- 2 oz., meal to fill your stomach and release chemical signals to your brain to tell it that you are full.
 At about a year it will take a few more ounces of food to cause this satiety, but it will still be significantly less than before surgery.
 The less food it takes you to feel full the more weight you can conceivably lose.